UK floods: Clean-up operation starts in Worcester

 River levels in the county are "stable" and some sections of the River Wye in Herefordshire have now peaked.

-John Hobbs, from Worcestershire County Council, said public safety is paramount while the work is being done.'A magnet'
+John Hobbs, from Worcestershire County Council, said public safety is paramount while the work is being done.

 "It has to be done very carefully," he said.